ctarda/FountainKit/README.md

 )
 ```
 ## Examples
 This repository contains a sample app implementing a table view.

+If you are interested in the rationale behind this framework, read this blog post:[http://ctarda.com/2016/03/introducing-fountainkit/](http://ctarda.com/2016/03/introducing-fountainkit/)

 ## Contributing to FountainKit
 Contributions of any kind (bug reports, feature suggestions, new features) are more than welcome, and greatly appreciated.